jazzband/django-hosts/docs/templatetags.rst

     For more information see the `The protocol-relative URL`_ article by Paul Irish or the appropriate `section in RFC 3986`_.

+    .. versionchanged:: 0.5

+    You can override the used scheme with the :attr:`~django.conf.settings.HOST_SCHEME` setting.

 .. _asvar:

 Setting a context variable